 Description

-A draft Official Plan Amendment identifies proposed changes to the Official Plan required to permit a proposal.
+A draft Official Plan Amendment outlines proposed changes to the Official Plan to allow a proposal.

-A draft Official Plan Amendment is required as part of a complete application for an Official Plan Amendment application.
+You must include a Draft Official Plan Amendment when submitting a complete application for an Official Plan Amendment.

-A draft Official Plan Amendment must follow the City’s amendment format and include draft schedules, projected to City standards.
+A draft must follow the City’s amendment format and include draft schedules projected to City standards.

 Draft Plan of Condominium

-Include the Draft Approval Certificate on each plan submitted at time of application:
+Include the Draft Approval Certificate on each plan submitted at the time of application:

 THIS DRAFT PLAN OF CONDOMINIUM IS APPROVED UNDER SECTION 51 OF THE PLANNING ACT THIS ___________DAY OF _______________,20____.